IronWifi/docs/rest_api.md

 The API communication interface is available at https://console.ironwifi.com/api, and communication is provided strictly through the HTTPS protocol and JSON arrays.

-Full documentation of our API is available at https://market.mashape.com/ironwifi/ironwifi.
+Full documentation of our API is available at https://api.ironwifi.com.

-**For best performance, please send your requests to https://console.ironwifi.com/api, not the Mashape gateway servers available at https://ironwifi.p.mashape.com/api**
+**For best performance, please send your requests to https://console.ironwifi.com/api**

 All requests have to include authorization header with valid API token which is generated in Console -> Account -> API Keys.